 As of July 17, 2018, the E. Mifflin side of the proposed development has changed from a townhouse building to an office building with 3 to 4 stories of classrooms, rehearsal space, and offices (details in meeting notes and slides below).

-*** As of September 6, 2018, the E. Mifflin side of the proposed development remains a proposed arts center for youth with 3 to 4 stories of classrooms, rehearsal and theater spaces, and offices.
+As of Nov.
+13, 2018, the E. Mifflin side of the proposed development remains a proposed arts center for youth with 3 to 4 stories of classrooms, rehearsal and theater spaces, and offices.
 The E. Washington tower has changed to 3 stories of commercial/office space with 7 floors of apartments and a community room on the 11th floor.
-The 119 apartments would be all 1- and 2-bedrooms with 20% of them being income-capped at 80% County Median Income.
-The number of parking stalls proposed for the 3-level parking garage is reduced from 355 to 285 and those would serve the apartments, businesses, and the arts center.
+The 128 apartments would be all studio and 1- and 2-bedrooms.
+The number of parking stalls proposed for the 3-level parking garage is reduced from 355 to 295 and those would serve the apartments, businesses, and the arts center.

 Youth Arts Center Partners: